kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 However, this approach does carry a few drawbacks such as
  - Introducing a downtime for the existing/to-be-scheduled workloads on the cluster until the node is available.
+ - For baremetal clusters it involves significant amount time for the Nodes to be available.
  - Necessity to reconfigure the underlying services post node-reboot.
  - Managing the associated nuances that a kubelet restart or node reboot carries such as
    - https://github.com/kubernetes/kubernetes/issues/109595